10 Countries Where TikTok is Banned

 Several countries, such as India and the United States, have expressed security apprehensions surrounding the ownership of the app by the Chinese company ByteDance, leading to discussions of implementing a ban on it.

-The app has been banned in a number of countries around the world, due its security and privacy practices.
+The app has been banned in several countries around the world due to its security and privacy practices.
 Here are the 10 countries where TikTok is banned:

 Belgium banned TikTok from all federal government work devices in March 2023, citing similar concerns to those raised by the Australian government.
 The Belgian government also said that TikTok could be used to spread hate speech and extremism.